Ashwal200/Chat/readme.txt

 The project includes a Makefile for easy compilation.
 Simply run:

 ##make
-This will generate two executables: react_server and client.
+This will generate the executable: react_server

 ##Running the server
 After successfully building the project, you can run the server with the following command: